-- I. Explain Kant's reasons for accepting transcendental idealism - 2.
+- 1. Explain Kant's reasons for accepting "transcendental idealism", i.e. anti- - 2.
 Differentiate the concept of judgment of contemporary logic from Kant's epistemological concept of judgment - 3.
 Compare and recognize relationship between perception and thinking in Kant and in the context of contemporary philosophy - 4.
 Explain the connection between Kant's philosophy and the development of modern science - 5.
 Express arguments about Kant's positive and negative understanding of metaphysics - 6.
-Explain Kant's contribution to the theory of knowledge and ethics

-Oral and written examinations during the semester.
-Essay, prepared during the semester after consultations with the course teacher, submitted no later than 48 hours before the exam.
-7. Analyze and critically asses the advantages and shortcomings of Kant's analysis of philosophical problems and the arguments he used to solve them
+Explain Kant's contribution to the theory of knowledge and ethics - 7.
+Analyze and critically asses the advantages and shortcomings of Kant's analysis of philosophical problems and the arguments he used to solve them